eddardd/eddardd.github.io/_pages/about.md

 of September/2018 to September/2020 I have been a double degree student at Institut National des Sciences Appliquées (INSA) de Rennes, obtaining a Master's degree in Electronic Engineering.

-Since 2016 I have been engaged in various research projects.
-My research interests are mainly statistical machine learning, signal processing, and more recently, optimal transport.
+Since 2016 I have been engaged in research projects.
+My research interests are mainly data science, statistical machine learning, signal processing (specially image processing), and more recently, optimal transport.